 Flores is running against Joe Baca Jr, Nadia Renner, and Jesse Armendarez for this open seat.
-Flores stands out as the progressive choice because of his long history in the community, and his demonstrated interest in developing local collaborations that improve outcomes for students and families.
+Flores is the best progressive choice because of his long history in the community, and his demonstrated interest in developing local collaborations that improve outcomes for students and families.

 According to our analysis, Dan Flores is the strongest choice for progressive leadership in office.

 Vote YES On Prop 13, School and College Facilities Bond

 This proposition would provide $9 billion for desperately needed renovations to public preschools and grade schools throughout the state, and $6 billion for construction to community colleges, the Cal State system, and the UC system.
 This will allow the state of California to use tax revenue to pay for improvements that local communities cannot afford.

 The funding would come from bonds the state would pay back over 35 years, totaling an estimated $26 billion, which includes $15 billion in principal and $11 billion in interest.
 This investment is well worth the costs.
 It takes money, after all, to ensure that students -- especially those in districts that can’t afford major capital improvement projects -- do not have to learn in dangerous environments.